My Main Page with Links to My Other

 Howard Kahane and Nancy Cavender argue

-that good reasoners avoid indifference, rationalization, wishful thinking and
+that good reasoners avoid indifference and rationalization, wishful thinking and

-understanding, not out of a craving for quick, simplistic, feel-good,
+understanding, not out of a craving for feel-good,

 groupthink, media-bombardment solutions.
-They apply the lessons of history and
+They apply lessons of history and

 human psychology to reasoning.

-ad hominem.
-Suppressed evidence is a form of straw person.
+ad hominem, suppressed evidence a straw person.
 The authors’

-subjectivism is surprising, considering a role they seem to relish is telling
+subjectivism surprises, considering they seem to relish telling

 unpopular truths.

-This work includes a nifty summary of flaws in the media and textbooks--better than many works of media criticism that are crammed with subjectivism, literary theories and postmodernist jargon.
-Image, access, power, money, trivia, infotainment, simplification, laziness, novelty, bad habits and interest groups, write the authors, drive Media and textbooks.
-The authors points out that exaggeration is often morally acceptable when used for satire.
+This work includes a nifty summary of flaws found in the media and textbooks--better than many works of media criticism crammed with subjectivism, literary theories and postmodernist jargon.
+(Image, access, power, money, trivia, infotainment, simplification, laziness, novelty, bad habits and interest groups, write the authors, drive media and textbooks.)
+The authors claim exaggeration is often morally acceptable when used for satire.
 This work includes hilarious, well-chosen cartoons.
 Worth skimming.
-I reviewed an older edition.